salarGorgees/powerbi-co2-project/README.md

 ## Group Members
-This project was completed as part of a group for COMP.3250.
+This project was completed as part of a group for COMP.3250 Data Analytics I
 - Adhiraj Singh Bains
 - Salar Gorgees
 - Laeya Royan Sadhya